How to become a paramedic

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C) and A levels, or equivalent, for a degree apprenticeship

-You could start as an ambulance care assistant.
-With experience, you could apply for a place on a paramedic training scheme.
+You could start as an ambulance care assistant or an emergency medical technician.
+With experience you could apply for a place on a paramedic training scheme.
+You would need to check the entry procedures and requirements with individual ambulance service trusts.

 Entry to paramedic courses is very competitive and it may help you if you have some relevant experience or training.
-Examples include:
+You could:

 You could apply for a training scheme as a student paramedic with an ambulance service.
 You would do your university paramedic qualification on the job.